-With a new calendar year, there are going to be many changes to your tax bill – both good and bad.
+With a new calendar year, your business is in for a payroll tax hike with Canada Pension Plan (CPP) and Quebec Pension Plan (QPP) increases that start January 1, 2022.
 Here is a list of new rates you’ll pay at the federal level.

 Employment Insurance (EI)

 The employee and employer rates remain unchanged for 2022, while the maximum insurable earnings increased from $56,300 to $60,300.

 The premium rate in 2022 for employees covered under the Quebec Parental Insurance Plan (QPIP) has increased this year.
 The Quebec employee contribution is set at $1.20 per $100 of insurable earnings up from $1.18, while the Quebec employer rate is set at $1.68 per $100 of insurable earnings, up from $1.65.

 Overall, you will still be paying 1.4 times what your employees pay – so CFIB is keeping up the fight to bring more fairness to the EI system for your business!